artefactual/atom-docs/user-manual/administer/manage-user-accounts.rst

    interact with AtoM.
 The user role of a specific user can be changed at any time by an authenticated (i.e. logged-in) :term:`administrator`.
 For more information on user roles, see: :ref:`User roles <user-roles>`.
-For more information on editing user :term:`access privileges <access privilege>`, see :ref:`Edit user permissions <edit-user-permissions>`.
+For more information on editing user :term:`access privileges <access privilege>` and a list of the default permissions per group, see :ref:`Edit user permissions <edit-user-permissions>`.

-5. Under the "Allowed languages for translation" section, type the appropriate "language" for translation.
+6. Under the "Allowed languages for translation" section, type the appropriate "language" for translation.
 As you type, matching results will load in a :term:`drop-down menu` below the field.
 For more information on adding/removing languages, see: :ref:`Add/Remove languages